Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function: Conclusion

-In this work, a novel probabilistic indicator function predictor-corrector aerocapture guidance algorithm was developed and shown to improve aerocapture success rates under high uncertainty.
+In this work, a novel probabilistic indicator function predictor-corrector aerocapture guidance algorithm (\piPAG) was developed and shown to improve aerocapture success rates under high uncertainty.
 The algorithm uses a Gaussian Mixture Variational Autoencoder (GMVAE) to predict the probability of capture or escape for a given trajectory, and biases the guidance bank angle commands to increase the chance of capture.
 The algorithm was shown to be effective in recovering both escape and impact cases, which would otherwise fail with the state-of-the-art Fully Numeric Predictor-Corrector Aerocapture Guidance algorithm.
-The probabilistic indicator function was compared with a first-order fading memory filter for atmospheric density estimation, and results show that the two approaches can be used in conjunction to improve aerocapture performance.
-Finally, the generalizability of the probabilistic indicator function was demonstrated by training the GMVAE on lower uncertainty data and successfully applying it to higher uncertainty cases, recovering a significant portion of failures outside the training distribution.

-While these results highlight the appeal of incorporating a probabilistic indicator function in guidance, this is just one possible implementation.
-Future work includes improving the corrective guidance commands by designing a controller to steer the trajectory in latent space.
-Additionally, this algorithm could be used for other high-uncertainty, multi-modal guidance problems, such as guided skip entry or lunar landing with crater avoidance maneuvers.
+The results focused on four scenarios.
+The first analysis demonstrated that probabilistic corrective guidance actions can be taken to save both impact and escape cases.
+The second study showed that \piPAG can be effective even when the data used for GMVAE training are not representative of the true environment.
+In the third study, we compared the use of a probabilistic indicator function to a first-order fading filter for density estimation and found that each of these mechanisms provide complementary performance benefits.
+A probabilistic indicator function is not a replacement for improved density estimation, as the former improves capture success rate while the latter improves apoapsis targeting accuracy (and thus required $\Delta v$).
+Finally, the best failure-only weighted misassignment rate GMVAE improved capture success rate over the best weighted misassignment rate GMVAE, at the expense of higher $\Delta v$ due to spurious corrective guidance activations and the recovery of highly-elliptical cases.
+All results show that a simple probabilistic indicator evaluation to inform a corrective guidance action can increase aerocapture robustness at minimal computational cost.